shakesbeare/IndieTTRPG/README.md

 so much through extensive training, for example.
 There are many degrees of success in these traits and the system in place in current popular system fails to create an effective abstraction of real life.
-In this system, your ability to perform a skill is directly associated with that skill.
-Athletics, for example, is a perfectly fine abstraction of all activities of running, lifting, climbing, etc, without needing the intermediary of the `Strength` score in the middle of it all.
+In this system, your ability to perform a skill is directly associated with that skill. `Athletics`, for example, is a perfectly fine abstraction of all activities of running, lifting, climbing, etc, without needing the intermediary of the `Strength` score in the middle of it all.